Thank you for reading our post, please rate this article at the end.

 4. Livin’ Lite Quicksilver 6.0 (694 lbs)

-This is incredibly light and weighs less than 1,000 lbs.
-This does not affect its adaptability and usefulness as it contains a 55-inch sofa as well as a queen-sized bunk bed.
+This is incredibly light, weighing less than 1,000 lbs.
+This does not affect its adaptability and usefulness, as it includes a 55-inch sofa and a queen-size bunk bed.

 It encourages ‘living lite’ but still contains a small table.
 It also has zippered windows allowing for proper air circulation.
 The zippered windows also ensure that the trailer can be opened fully.
-Pick up a used one thats still in great condition by clicking on the link above.
+Pick up a used one in great condition by clicking the link above.

 5. Livin’ Lite Quicksilver 8.0 (865 lbs)

-This is similar to its 6.0 brother with just a little extra weight and additional features.
-However, it still keeps in step with its name, ‘Livin’ Light’ thus making it easy to tow with most vehicles.
+This is similar to its 6.0 brother, with just a little extra weight and a few additional features.
+However, it still keeps in step with its name, ‘Livin’ Light,’ thus making it easy to tow with most vehicles.
 Its weight is still below 1,000lbs.

 The Livin’ Light Quicksilver 8.0 contains slide-out beds on the two sides of the camper.
-It also has a central seating area as well as storage space.
+It also has a central seating area and storage space.

-Like its younger brother, Quicksilver 6.0, the 8.0 is fitted with zippers to ensure proper circulation of air where there is clement weather available.
-Pick up a used one thats still in great condition by clicking on the link above.
+Like its younger brother, Quicksilver 6.0, the 8.0 is fitted with zippers to ensure proper air circulation in clement weather.
+Pick up a used one in great condition by clicking the link above.

-Are you looking for a small popup camper that is not only lightweight but compressible with lots of storage?
-Then the Flagstaff from Forest River is the right one for you.
+Are you looking for a small pop-up camper that is not only lightweight but also compressible with lots of storage?
+Then the Forest River Flagstaff is the right one for you.

-It has a weight just above 1,500 lbs but below 2,000 lbs.
-It has sleeping space for up to 5 persons with large slide-out beds as well as a small dining area that can be compressed into a bed.
+It weighs just above 1,700 lbs but below 2,000 lbs.
+It has sleeping space for up to 5 people, with large slide-out beds, and a small dining area that can be converted into a bed.

 The well-appointed kitchenette, armed with a two-burner stove, mini-fridge, and sink, has got your hunger pangs covered.
 Pancakes for breakfast?
 Or spaghetti for dinner?
-The Flagstaff 206 says, “why not?”
+The Flagstaff 164 says, “Why not?”

 7. Coachmen Clipper